-Q Can governing bodies charge for educating children in maintained schools?
+Q Can Trusts charge for educating children in maintained schools?

-A. The local authority or governing body cannot charge for education that takes place in school hours.
+A. The Trust cannot charge for education that takes place in school hours.
 Nor can they charge for activities that take place outside school hours if these are part of the National Curriculum, necessary as part of a syllabus for a prescribed public examination that the student is being prepared for at the school, or part of religious education.
 They can charge for permitted 'optional extras', provided they have drawn up a statement of general policy on charging and given details of 'optional extras' they intend to charge for.
-The governing body's policy does not have to be the same as the local authority's policy, as long as it meets the requirements of the law.
+The Trust's policy does not have to be the same as the local authority's policy, as long as it meets the requirements of the law.